Financial services in Japan: Foreign companies and banks in Japan

 There are over 50 foreign banks in Japan, including Citibank, JPMorgan Chase, HSBC, Deutsche Bank, Credit Suisse, ABN AMRO, ING Group.

 There are several foreign financial services companies and banks assisting Japan's financial services industry.
-Few of those companies include KPMG, Deloitte, PwC, etc, and banks including Bank of China, Bank of Taiwan, etc. For example:
+Few of those companies include KPMG, Deloitte, PwC, etc., and banks including Bank of China, Bank of Taiwan, etc. For example:

 KPMG - KPMG in Japan with its experience in assisting various financial organisations in and outside of Japan helps its clients to prosper in their business goals in and out of the Japanese market.
 Its services include audit & assurance, legal, risk, financial, consulting, and tax advisory, etc.

-Deloitte - Deloitte specialists assist the Japanese industry in a comprehensive and integrated way to tackle various challenges in the audit & assurance, legal, risk, financial advisory, consulting, and tax areas, providing solutions to unique customer challenges.
+Deloitte - Deloitte specialists assist the Japanese industry in a comprehensive and integrated way to tackle various challenges in the audit & assurance, legal, risk, financial advisory, consulting, and tax areas, providing solutions to customer challenges.

-PwC - PwC in Japan offers a wide variety of services like risk analysis, pricing, tax advisory, consulting, tax-efficient operations advisory, mergers, and acquisitions advisory, etc. in the financial services sector with its familiarity and experience of providing financial services in and outside of Japan.
+PwC in Japan provides services including risk analysis, pricing, tax advisory, consulting, and mergers and acquisitions advisory in the financial services sector.

 Japan's financial market has around 50 foreign banks operating.
-ANZ, National Australia Bank, and Commonwealth Bank are some of the Australian banks having their operations in Japan which are located in the Japans' capital Tokyo and few of their branches extend to Osaka as well.
+ANZ, National Australia Bank, and Commonwealth Bank are some of the Australian banks having their operations in Japan which are located in the Japan's capital Tokyo and few of their branches extend to Osaka as well.
 In terms of international banking, bank transfer is the most popular and best way to send money to the outside of Japan.
 This process can be done both at a bank and online as well.
 Japan's customs department must be notified in case of a transaction over 1 million Japanese Yen is being processed.